S.T.L. - Online and Limited Residency Program

 If you are an international priest currently in the United States on either an F-1 or R-1 visa, please call us at (313) 883-8792 to discuss U.S. immigration requirements.

-The Online STL program is currently only for priests.
+The hybrid STL program is currently only for priests.
 Qualified laypersons are still able to enrolled for the STL degree or take courses toward the STL in the traditional format, whether attending part-time or full-time.

 Admission requirements for any student wishing to apply for the S.T.L. program include: